Exclusive: French carmakers back German bid to delay CO2 curbs - sources

 Berlin wants to re-open and water down draft carbon dioxide goals agreed in June by introducing the phase-in period, under a proposal circulated by diplomats on Friday and seen by Reuters.

-Chancellor Angela Merkel's government is engaged in an uphill struggle to weaken the measures cutting new car emissions to 95 grams of CO2 per kilometer by 2020 - a major challenge for upmarket German automakers Daimler and BMW.
+Chancellor Angela Merkel's government is engaged in an uphill struggle to weaken the measures cutting new car emissions to 95 grams of CO2 per kilometre by 2020 - a major challenge for upmarket German automakers Daimler (DAIGn.DE) and BMW (BMWG.DE).

 Germany has so far been unable to secure support from a blocking minority of EU governments to dilute the new rules, ahead of a vote expected next week.

-But Renault and PSA Peugeot Citroen have broken ranks with Paris to side with their German industrial partners Daimler, BMW and Opel, officials said.
+But Renault (RENA.PA) and PSA Peugeot Citroen (PEUP.PA) have broken ranks with Paris to side with their German industrial partners Daimler, BMW and Opel, officials said.

 "We became aware of this common industry position last week," a French government official said.
 Germany is expected to "use it to press the new demands", the official added.